The-Team-They-Call-02/Vidyodaya/README.md

 team members.

 - [Christian Bautista](https://www.linkedin.com/in/christianbautista/) - Leader
-  and Design Extraordinaire / Front-End, Design, Client Relations
+  and Design Extraordinaire / Front End, Design, Client Relations
 - [Emily Adams](https://www.linkedin.com/in/emilyadamsprofile/) - Lady
-  of Documentation / Front-End, Back-End, Database Design
+  of Documentation / Front End, Back End, Database Design
 - [Marlon Del Rosario](https://www.linkedin.com/in/mpaolodr/) -
-  Styling & Form Powerhouse / Front-End
+  Styling & Form Powerhouse / Front End
 - [Harry Henry Gebel](https://www.linkedin.com/in/harryhenrygebel/) -
-  Back End Sorcerer / Back-End
+  Back End Sorcerer / Back End
 - [Julliann Dulay](https://www.linkedin.com/in/jullianndulay/) - Data
-  Table Maniac / Back-End
+  Table Maniac / Back End
 - [Emily Gauthier](https://www.linkedin.com/in/emily-gauthier-7013/) -
-  Front End Queen / Front-End
+  Front End Queen / Front End

-## How We Addressed Each Of The Judging Critera:
+## How We Addressed Each Of The Judging Criteria:

 ### CSV / FILE UPLOAD-DOWNLOAD

-NPOs can easily download information about their volunteers in a CSV format which will be updated by the volunteer form on the website.
+NGOs can easily download information about their volunteers in a CSV format which will be updated by the volunteer form on the website.
 There currently is no need for any other information to be downloaded, but it would be simple to add.